Prostitution in the United States: 19th century

 In the 19th century, parlor house brothels catered to upper class clientele, while bawdy houses catered to the lower class.
 At concert saloons, men could eat, listen to music, watch a fight, or pay women for sex.
 Over 200 brothels existed in lower Manhattan.
 Prostitution was illegal under the vagrancy laws, but was not well-enforced by police and city officials, who were bribed by brothel owners and madams.
-Attempts to regulate prostitution were struck down on the grounds that regulation would be counter to the public good.
+Attempts to regulate prostitution were struck down on the grounds that regulation would be contrary to the public good.

+While official acts of regulation were being struck down, there were those of a more religious perspective who took attempts to reform prostitution into their own hands.
+The Magdalen Society of Philadelphia was an organization in the 1800s that sought to take prostitutes off the streets and turn them into respectable women.
+138 women sought refuge here in the years between 1807 and 1820, and were placed with religious families who taught them how to read and attempted to convert them into "respectable women".
+Most of the women who entered the asylum stayed for only two and a half months, using the open doors as a temporary place to live off the street.
+The biggest success story of the society was that of Elizabeth Ogden, a woman who was deemed reformed and opened a school for children.

 The gold rush profits of the 1840s to 1900 attracted gambling, crime, saloons, and prostitution to the mining towns of the wild west.
 A brothel-keeper, Julia Bulette, who was active in the mining town of Virginia City, Nevada, was murdered in 1867.
 Thirty years before, in 1836, the New York City courtesan Helen Jewett was murdered by one of her customers, gaining prostitution considerable attention.
 The Lorette Ordinance of 1857 prohibited prostitution on the first floor of buildings in New Orleans.
-Nevertheless, prostitution continued to grow rapidly in the U.S., becoming a $6.3 million business in 1858, more than the shipping and brewing industries combined.
+Nevertheless, prostitution continued to grow rapidly in the U.S. and became a $6.3 million business in 1858, larger than the shipping and brewing industries combined.